Q: What is Medicaid fraud?

 Q: What does the Ohio Attorney General’s Office do about Medicaid fraud?

 A: Federal law authorizes Medicaid Fraud Control Units across the country to investigate allegations of fraud and abuse involving the Medicaid program.
 Forty-nine states and the District of Columbia have such units, and each is subject to annual recertification by the U.S. Department of Health and Human Services.
 In 1978, the Ohio General Assembly authorized the Attorney General to create and oversee the Ohio Medicaid Fraud Control Unit, and Ohio law grants this unit original criminal jurisdiction to investigate and prosecute Medicaid fraud statewide.
-The unit’s staff of more than 60 includes special agents, ana¬lysts, nurses and attorneys.
+The unit’s staff of more than 100 individuals includes special agents, analysts, nurses, paralegals and attorneys.

 Q: What can I do if I suspect a health care provider of Medicaid fraud?A: